 The Sun travels through the sign or season of Gemini each year from May 21 to June 21 (starting 60 days after the Spring Equinox until the Sun reaches the June Solstice point of Zero Cancer currently on the Galactic Cross at the Galactic Edge).

-July 2 Total Solar eclipse is with Alhena left foot of the Twin Pollux
+Each year on July 2 the Sun is with Alhena left foot of the Twin Pollux

-The Sun travels through the Twins passing by Castor and Pollux July exiting the Sacred Hoop around July 17
+The Sun passes the stars Castor and Pollux as it exits the Sacred Hoop around July 17